genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 All messages require a valid `APPROVAL_ID` and `APPROVAL_MESSAGE` in their metadata.

-### Configuring allowed approvers: Basic
+### Configuring allowed approvers: basic

-The platform ensures that users cannot approve or reject their own events, only cancel them.
+The platform ensures that users cannot approve or reject their own events, but they can cancel them.
 Likewise, users that have not created a specific pending approval event can only accept or reject, not cancel.

-Additional levels of control (e.g. based on user groups) can be added to the front end, to the event `onValidate` method, or can be specified in the server-side configuration.
+Additional levels of control (e.g. based on user groups) can be added at three points:

+- to the front end
+- to the event `onValidate` method
+- specified in the server-side configuration

-To configure the allowed approvers using server-side configuration, you need to create a new GPAL approval file, and its name must end in **-approval.kts** (e.g. **_test_-approval.kts**).
-You need to add the file name to the GENESIS_CLUSTER `<script></script>` element in the site-specific version of the **genesis-processes.xml**.
+To configure the allowed approvers using server-side configuration:

+1. Create a new GPAL approval file; its name must end in **-approval.kts** (e.g. **_test_-approval.kts**).

+2. Add the file name to the GENESIS_CLUSTER `<script></script>` element in the site-specific version of the **genesis-processes.xml**.
 See the sample file below:

 ```kotlin
 pendingApproval {